OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 *When trying to bypass the application-source integrity checks*

 1. Patch out the anti-debugging functionality.
-Disable the unwanted behaviour by simply overwriting the respective code with NOP instructions.
+Disable the unwanted behavior by simply overwriting the respective code with NOP instructions.
 2. Patch any stored hash that is used to evaluate the integrity of the code.
 3. Use Frida to hook APIs to hook file system APIs.
 Return a handle to the original file instead of the modified file.